Abhishek-281/CI-CD-Azure-Devops-.NET-TO-IIS-server/Dotnet-CI-CD-Windows.md

 ```

-trigger:   # You Trigger none because my release pipeline should be Run after Build
+trigger:   # used Trigger none because my release pipeline should be Run after Build
 - none

 resources:   # To link your Release pipeline with Build pipeline